hyperspy/hyperspy/doc/user_guide/eds.rst

 One TEM quantification method (Cliff-Lorimer) is implemented so far.

-Quantification can be applied from the intensities (background subtracted) with the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantificationr` method.
+Quantification can be applied from the intensities (background subtracted) with the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification` method.
 The required k-factors can be usually found in the EDS manufacturer software.

 .. code-block:: python